Reading guide: The Vegetarian by Han Kang, translated by Deborah Smith

-Fraught, disturbing, and beautiful, Han Kang’s novel about is about shame and desire, and our faltering attempts to understand the lives of others.
+Fraught, disturbing, and beautiful, Han Kang’s novel is about shame and desire, and our faltering attempts to understand the lives of others.
 Translated by Deborah Smith.

 Yeong-hye and her husband are ordinary people living in modern day South Korea.
 He is an office worker with moderate ambitions and mild manners; she is an uninspired but dutiful wife.
 But then Yeong-hye, seeking a more ‘plant-like’ existence, commits a shocking act of subversion.
 As her rebellion manifests in ever more bizarre and frightening forms, Yeong-hye spirals further and further into her fantasies of abandoning her fleshly prison and becoming - impossibly, ecstatically - a tree.

 About the AuthorHan Kang is a South Korean writer.
 The Vegetarian, her first novel to be translated into English, won the 2016 Man Booker International Prize.

 About the TranslatorDeborah Smith FRSL is a British translator of Korean fiction.
 She translated 2016 Man Booker International Prize-winning novel The Vegetarian by Korean author Han Kan.